Roger Ballen: Theatre of the absurd (2000–2008)

 Ballen gained international acclaim from his next series Outland (2000), where these psychological studies moved from documentary photography into realms of fiction.
 The characters become actors who perform on elaborate stage sets, or dark or discomforting tableaux, with poses, masks and props.
 Graffiti and wires dangle haphazardly, and elements are more deliberately placed and formal elements structure the composition so as to enhance the allusion to "universal and metaphorical scenarios".
-Outland was named Best Photographic book of the year at PhotoEspaña 2001, Madrid, Spain and Ballen the Photographer of the Year at Rencontres d' Arles in 2002.
+Outland was named Best Photographic Book of the Year at PhotoEspaña 2001, Madrid, Spain and Ballen the Photographer of the Year at Rencontres d' Arles in 2002.
 An expanded edition of Outland, containing 30 previously unpublished pictures, was published in 2014.
 A film, entitled Roger Ballen's Outland, directed by Ben Jay Crossman, followed the book in 2015.

 In Shadow Chamber (2005), Ballen's work made leaps into a metaphoric, surreal dimension with multiple conscious and subconscious meanings: "ambiguous images of people, animals and objects posed in mysterious, cell-like rooms.
 The images focus on the interactions between the people, animals and objects that inhabit mysterious rooms."
 A blurring between fact and fiction, and Young's notion "aleatory image", is created by the way in which the artifacts, scribbles, wires, dogs, rabbits, kittens and subjects that hide (in couches, shirts or boxes), interact in unexpected ways.
 As a consequence, this project ushered Ballen's surrealism, and the integration of documentary photography with art forms such as painting, theatre and sculpture, venturing into the realm of abstraction.
 As Sobieszek writes in his introduction to the book: "To discern fact from fiction in this work may be simply impossible; to tell acting from real life may also be; to bother with such discernment may not be only futile but missing the point."
 Saskia Vredeland directed the film Momento Mori (2005) as an accompaniment to the project, which was supported by the Netherlands Film Fund and screened at the Netherlands Film Festival in 2006.

 Boarding House (2008) comprises over 70 black and white images.
 They are tableaux with a greater emphasis on drawn and sculptural elements, and a sense of collaboration between the artist and his subjects, although the subject starts to disappear.
 Ballen photographed his subjects at a house in a secret location on the outskirts of Johannesburg so that the images became greater metaphors for spaces in the mind.
 Ballen notes that, in photography, the "human face is an all-encompassing feature in trying to understand the meaning of the work.
-Thus, if there is no face in the image, the other elements in the photograph have less of a change of being noticed."
+Thus, if there is no face in the image, the other elements in the photograph have less of a chance of being noticed."
 Young writes that "[i]n Boarding House, the perspectives and images become more two-dimensional, more avowedly pictorial though at the same time with greater violence.
 This is a private interior imaging the necropolis of a world outside that is only too intimate and real."